-I am a behavioral pharmacologist and neuroscientist with 25 years of experience conducting research using nonhuman primate models of substance abuse.
-My research uses behavioral procedures, including drug self-administration, to characterize the effects of abused drugs.
-I also use non-invasive brain imaging, including MRI and PET, to characterize the effects of long-term drug use on the brain.
-Another major research area involves characterization of behavioral, neurobiological and environmental factors that predispose individuals to substance abuse.
-During this time I have been heavily involved in graduate education.
-I have been involved in recruiting, educating and training PhD, MS, MD and MD/PhD students during my years at Wake Forest, including serving as Director of the Integrative Physiology & Pharmacology (IPP) Program.
+I am a behavioral pharmacologist and neuroscientist with 25+ years of experience conducting research using nonhuman primate models of substance use disorders.
+My research uses behavioral procedures, including drug self-administration and non-invasive brain imaging, including MRI and PET, to characterize the effects of long-term drug use on the brain.
+Other major research areas are characterization of behavioral, neurobiological and environmental factors that predispose individuals to substance abuse and development of novel medications.
+I have been heavily involved in recruiting, educating and training PhD, MS, MD and MD/PhD students during my years at the Wake Forest School of Medicine, including serving currently as Director of the Integrative Physiology & Pharmacology (IPP) Program.

 Educational Program Involvement

 Program Research Interest: Drug and Alcohol Abuse, Cardiovascular Physiology and Hypertension, Regenerative Medicine, Neuro- and Behavioral Pharmacology, Cancer Therapeutics Endocrinology, Diabetes, and Metabolism Lifespan Physiology.

 Program Research Interest: Addiction and Substance Abuse, Behavioral and Systems Neurobiology, Development and Plasticity, Molecular Neurobiology, Neurological Disease and Aging, Neuropharmacology, Sensory Neurobiology